daydar/dotfiles/README.md

 # dotfiles
-repo for personal shell configurations
+Repo for personal shell configurations

+This repo is tracked with [yadm](https://yadm.io/)